top of page

 The colonization of Africa

 Thus African historiography was closely linked with the colonial period and its own official historiography, with prejudices acquired and disseminated as historical knowledge, and with Eurocentric assumptions and arrogant certainty.
 Social Darwinism accorded Europeans an innate superiority over other peoples and justified Europe's plunder of the rest of the world.
-Bethwell Allan Ogot
+Dr. Bethwell Allan Ogot

 The Aryan religion was brutal and materialistic.
 The caste system was rigid and oppressive, and the Brahmins wielded great power.
 The Sramanas, as the yogis and other independent thinkers and teachers were known, were tolerated when their priests were not strong enough to eliminate them, but were hunted down and killed, and driven out of the area where the priests had full control.
 Vivian Worthington